-Disk (non-normalist of anting backed accet).
 P&C Health Life Risk (non-payment of entire booked asset): Reinsurance receivables / recoverables 10% charge, half in R3, half in R4.
 Excluded from the charge are cedes to U.S. affiliates, mandatory pools, and certain voluntary pools (based on purpose and spread of the pools).
 Credit given for overdue authorized reinsurance and unauthorized reinsurance penalty amounts.
 0.5% charge in H3, excluding cedes to affiliates the company owns 100%.
-0.5% charge in C1, excl. cedes affiliates the company owns 10 with offsets for funds held and i reins. penalties booked elsewh the blank.
-A negative charge a exists for some assumed reins. balances from affilates.
-FIT 5% charge, in R3 for recoverable, including any deferred tax asset, recorded on the FIT recoverable line of the annual statement Not reflected While no specific factor applies FIT asset, the 2001 formula incorporates tax adjustments to values to allow use in a sensitiv with pre-tax values.
+0.5% charge in C1, excl. cedes to affiliates the company owns 100%, with offsets for funds held and unautl reins. penalties booked elsewhere in the blank.
+A negative charge also exists for some assumed reins. balances from affilates.
+FIT 5% charge, in R3 for recoverable, including any deferred tax asset, recorded on the FIT recoverable line of the annual statement Not reflected While no specific factor applies to an FIT asset, the 2001 formula incorporates tax adjustments to RBC values to allow use in a sensitivity tes with pre-tax values.
 Guaranty funds receivable or on deposit Not reflected. same as Life Not reflected.
-(There is a busin risk charge related to guaranty t exposure, but it does not consid asset.)
+(There is a business risk charge related to guaranty fund exposure, but it does not consider thi asset.)
 Interest, dividends, real estate income 1% charge, in R3 1% charge, in H3 Not reflected Health Care Receivables N/A N/A Receivables from affiliates 5% charge, in R3 5% charge, in H3 Not reflected Amts rcvble relating to uninsured A&H plans 5% charge, in R3 5% charge, in H3 Not reflected Write-ins 5% charge, in R3 5% charge, in H3 Not reflected

-\ Effect of Deferred Federal Income Taxes from codification will need to be reflected for 2002 and later.
+Effect of Deferred Federal Income Taxes from codification will need to be reflected for 2002 and later.